DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 Looks really odd, right?

 In the line `(*)` we replaced `div` with `<p>A new element</p>`.
 In the outer document (the DOM) we can see the new content instead of the `<div>`.
-But, as we can see in line `(**)`, the value of the old `div` variable hasn’t changed!
+But, as we can see in line `(**)`, the value of the old `div` variable hasn't changed!

-The `outerHTML` assignment does not modify the DOM element (the object referenced by, in this case, the variable ‘div’), but removes it from the DOM and inserts the new HTML in its place.
+The `outerHTML` assignment does not modify the DOM element (the object referenced by, in this case, the variable ‘div'), but removes it from the DOM and inserts the new HTML in its place.

 So what happened in `div.outerHTML=...` is:

   - `div` was removed from the document.
   - Another piece of HTML `<p>A new element</p>` was inserted in its place.
   - `div` still has its old value.
-The new HTML wasn’t saved to any variable.
+The new HTML wasn't saved to any variable.

-It’s so easy to make an error here: modify `div.outerHTML` and then continue to work with `div` as if it had the new content in it.
-But it doesn’t.
+It's so easy to make an error here: modify `div.outerHTML` and then continue to work with `div` as if it had the new content in it.
+But it doesn't.
 Such thing is correct for `innerHTML`, but not for `outerHTML`.

-We can write to `elem.outerHTML`, but should keep in mind that it doesn’t change the element we’re writing to (‘elem’).
+We can write to `elem.outerHTML`, but should keep in mind that it doesn't change the element we're writing to (‘elem').
 It puts the new HTML in its place instead.
 We can get references to the new elements by querying the DOM.

 ---